elrikose/tutorials/k8s/cks/topics/opa.md

 - `K8sAlwaysDeny` is the connector between the template and the constraint implmentations
 - The `rego` section there is a condition if it passes or fails then it prints out the message
-- In this case it prints "Access Denied!" if you create any kind of Pod
+- In this case it prints "Access Denied!" if you create **any** kind of Pod
+- The OPA will only deny **new** pods that are started, it won't stop existing
+- If you describe the constraint it will show how many violations there are in total including running pods.
+- All booleans in the violation must be true.
+If one of them is false then it succeeds.

 ## Create a policy that requires labels on a namespace